itsnayabsd/website/_posts/devcloud/2022-04-29-self-host-fresh-rss.md

 ```
 Now enable back the *Always Use HTTPS* option using the same path.

-Cloudflare dashboard -> Click on Domain name -> SSL/TLS -> Edge Certificates -> Enable Always Use HTTPS
+**Cloudflare dashboard -> Click on Domain name -> SSL/TLS -> Edge Certificates -> Enable Always Use HTTPS**

 Now you can access your FreshRSS aggregator with the memorable domain/sub-domain name.
 For ex: [https://rss.nayab.xyz](https://rss.nayab.xyz)

+The FreshRSS supports many useful plugins.
+To know more about plugin installations visit the [project official page](https://github.com/FreshRSS/Extensions)

 ## A few extra personal FreshRSS settings
 Completely optional.
 These are my personal settings on how I use FreshRSS to read blog posts.
 Go to Settings (Gear icon on top right corner) -

- * Reading -> Mark article as read -> Uncheck "when the article is viewed" and "while scrolling" options. -> Submit
+ * *Reading -> Mark article as read -> Uncheck "when the article is viewed" and "while scrolling" options. -> Submit*
- * Archiving -> Maximum number of articles to keep -> 10000
+ * *Archiving -> Maximum number of articles to keep -> 10000*